 - Anxiety: After the split-up of parents most kids face some element of anxiety issues.
 Many react by thinking that as their parents are separated and their family has been divided into ‘halves’, then they will also get separated (or split) from the rest of their family.
 They also get anxious about not being loved that much by one or both parents.
 Many will describe their situation as not having a happy family.

 - Constant stress: Most parents don’t understand the impact on how responsibilities change and this stress may lead to insecurity.

 - Mood swings and irritability: Worryingly, some children become more irritable for a period after their parents’ divorce.
 Likewise, both parents may also experience irritability and this adds to the stress of the moment.

-- Anti-social behavior: The changing circumstances can take up time and result in new and old friendships changing.
-This can result in a child thinking it’s all ‘too hard’ to go out and make friends.
+- Anti-social behaviour: The changing circumstances can take up time and result in new and old friendships changing.
+This can result in a child thinking it’s all too hard to go out and make friends.
 Encourage sports or other interests.

 - Troubled relationships: As they may become less confident in their situations, they may start having difficulty bonding with peers and friends.

 - Susceptibility to substance abuse: It is a statistical fact that trauma can lead to increased susceptibility to substance abuse.